 The Graduate Writing Center can help.
 Sign up for one-to-one coaching and workshops such as Mark My Words (proofreading skills), Building Better Sentences, and Paraphrasing and Quoting Like a Pro.
 A writing coach can review your work and help you express your ideas clearly, powerfully, and concisely.
-Please visit the Writing Center to make an appointment.
-See synopses of past work here.
+Visit the Writing Center to make an appointment.
+See synopses of past thesis work.

 All unrestricted thesis drafts are checked for originality via Turnitin (TII).
 Results will be provided confidentially to students and their advisors, providing ample time to correct potential plagiarism concerns before the Final Draft is submitted.
 Coaches at the Graduate Writing Center are also standing by to help students improve citation and paraphrasing if such issues are identified in their drafts.
 Potential plagiarism cases identified after signatures have been obtained on the Thesis Release Form has been submitted with a Final Review request will be forwarded to the Dean of Students Office.
 Questions?
-Find answers here.
+Get answers here.